-To initiate the graduation process, the student should contact the University to obtain an Application for Graduation.
-The student should complete the application and return it to the University.
-Upon receipt, a degree audit is performed by the Registrar's office to ensure that the student has met all of the requirements to earn the degree.
+Once a student enrolls into his/her last term, the University will email the student an Application for Graduation.
+If this email is not received, the student is encouraged to should contact the University to obtain the form.
+The student should complete the application and return it to the Registrar's Office.
+A degree audit will be performed by the Registrar's office to ensure that the student has met all of the requirements to earn the degree.

-Once the Registrar's office has confirmed that all academic degree requirements have been satisfied, the Registrar will record the degree awarded, graduation date, total credits earned and awarded and official transcripts received.
+Once the Registrar's office has confirmed that all academic degree requirements have been satisfied (CGPA minimum and all required courses successfully completed), the Registrar will record the degree awarded, graduation date, total credits earned and awarded and the university status will be changed to graduate.
 The Registrar's office will also confirm that all outstanding financial obligations have been satisfied.
 If any requirements are outstanding, the University will contact the student.